timmcginley/Agile/Concepts/AgilePrototype/README.md

 * Transportable
 * Replaceable
 * Every AP should fit into one of the 8 [gene system spaces]
 * The prototype is then
+* Decoupled from other systems

 Then the Agile Prototyping Architecture is responsible for enabling the recomposition of the Agile Prototypes.
 One challenge of recomposition is what happens to the system if; the *agile prototype* informing that [gene space] is removed from the project?